sfdx-isv/tm-tools-test-drive/README.md

 * Learn how to [Install the Salesforce CLI](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_install_cli.htm) from the Salesforce DX Developer Guide
 * Learn how to [Set Up Git](https://help.github.com/articles/set-up-git/) from the GitHub Help site

-### Step 2: Request access to the TM-Tools DevHub
-Details Pending.
-Need to create an Issue template to make it easier for people to request access.

 ### Step 3: Authenticate your CLI to the TM-Tools Test Drive DevHub
 Using the credentials provided to you after requesting access to the TM-Tools Test Drive DevHub, authenticate your CLI to that DevHub using the following command